 FUNDING PRIORITY: Intimate Partner Violence & Thriving Families

 NS4G awarded grants to Brookview House for a peer-to-peer intimate partner violence awareness and prevention program in Boston high schools; to the GLBTQ Domestic Violence Project to provide support and advocacy on clients’ behalf in areas such as health, housing, and legal matters; and to Smart from the Start to build in-house capacity to increase families’ financial literacy and money management skills.

 FUNDING PRIORITY: Positive Youth Development

 NS4G awarded grants to InnerCity Weightlifting to purchase fitness equipment to be used in a training program that aims to promote professional, personal, and academic achievement among urban youth by providing former and current gang members and young victims of domestic abuse an alternative path to success through the sport of Olympic Lifting; to Inquilinos Boricuas en Acción to hire peer leaders for a holistic summer program that integrates literacy development with arts and technology activities for children aged 5-13; and to STEP Education to train mentors for a program that aims to increase high school graduation rates by offering students the opportunity to explore career options through short, informational tours in a wide variety of industries.

 FUNDING PRIORITY: Families at Risk Due to Financial Instability

-Victory Programs, for Seeds for Growth, which provides matching funds to individuals living in transitional housing as they learn to manage money and work toward financial self-sufficiency.
+NS4G awarded grants to Morgan Memorial Goodwill Industries to help fund the Job Club Resource Room, where participants build job-seeking and job-readiness skills and to Victory Programs to help fund Seeds for Growth, which provides matching funds to individuals living in transitional housing as they learn to manage money and work toward financial self-sufficiency.